0-vortex/twitch-changelog-parser/README.md

 ### 2020‑09‑17

-<p>Added to the v5 API Get Channel Subscribers endpoint the information that if a user in the subscribers list has been banned, the subscription information will be provided, but the user object will have a value of <code class="highlighter-rouge">null</code>.</p>
+<p>Added to the <a href="https://dev.twitch.tv/docs/v5/reference/channels#get-channel-subscribers">v5 API Get Channel Subscribers</a> endpoint the information that if a user in the subscribers list has been banned, the subscription information will be provided, but the user object will have a value of <code class="highlighter-rouge">null</code>.</p>

 ### 2020‑09‑15